 Kansas state government bond debt surges $2 billion since 2010

-Kansas' general fund debt load was $83 million in fiscal year 2010 and sits at $179 million in the current fiscal year.
 Tax-supported borrowing by Kansas government expanded nearly 50 percent in the past two years and contributed to an increase since 2010 of more than $90 million in annual debt payments from the state general fund, a Kansas official said Wednesday.
+An analysis by the Kansas Development Finance Authority showed credit-rating agencies consistently pointed to Kansas' greater reliance on borrowing as a fundamental weakness.

 Start the conversation, or Read more at The Capital-Journal.